veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/flex-layout-column.md

 ## Overview
 Flex-layout-column is used to set the positions or flow of the child components vertically.
-It has following properties like style, Class , fxFlex, fxLyoutWrap, fxLayoutgap, Fxlayoutalign, fxShow, fxHide.
+It has following properties like style, Class , fxFlex, fxLayoutWrap, fxLayoutgap, fxLayoutAlign, fxShow, fxHide.
 **Note:** By default some of the attributes will be set to default values.
-Change it according to the need.
+Change it accordingly.
 ## Usage
 Flex-layout-column is used to display the components in a row.
 Components placed inside flex-layout-column appears vertically.
 ### How to use
 Drag and drop the flex-layout-column component, set the required attributes.
 After that drag and drop any other components inside the flex-layout-column component.
 ### Example
-- Drag and drop a flexlayoutcolumn component.
+- Drag and drop a flex-layout-column component.
 - Set the component attributes value with “layout direction = start” and perpendicular “direction = start”.
-- Drag and drop some other components like button and textbox inside the flexlayoutcolumn component.
+- Drag and drop some other components like button and textbox inside the flex-layout-column component.
 - Save it and run.
 - When the page is loaded the components button and textbox appears vertically.
 And the value “layout direction = start” and perpendicular “direction = start” specifies the direction in which the flex starts.
 ## Associated Attributes